nllz/IRTF-HRPC/draft-research.md

 DNS has significant privacy issues per {{RFC7626}}.
 Most notable the lack of encryption to limit the visibility of requests for domain resolution from intermediary parties, and a limited deployment of DNSSEC to provide authentication, allowing the client to know that they received a correct, "authoritative", answer to a query.

 Authentication through DNSSEC creates a validation path for records.
 This authentication protects against forged or manipulated DNS data.
 As such DNSSEC protects the directory look-up and makes hijacking of a session harder.
 This is important because currently interference with the operation of the DNS is becoming one of the central mechanisms used to block access to websites.
 This interference limits both the freedom of expression of the publisher to offer their content, and the freedom of assembly for clients to congregate in a shared virtual space.
-Eventhough DNSSEC doesn't prevent censorship, it makes it clear that the returned information is not the information that was requested, which contributes to the right to security and increases trust in the network.
+Even though DNSSEC doesn't prevent censorship, it makes it clear that the returned information is not the information that was requested, which contributes to the right to security and increases trust in the network.

 #### Removal of records